On the Role of Muons in Binary Neutron Star Mergers: First Simulations: Neutrinos Leakage Scheme

 where $\nabla_\nu$ is the covariant derivative compatible with the spacetime metric $g_{\mu \nu}$, $T_{\rm matter}^{\mu \nu}$ is the stress-energy tensor of matter, considered here as an ideal fluid, $u^\mu$ is the four-velocity of the matter element and $\mathcal{Q}$ is the total effective energy production rate, given by the sum of effective energy production rates from each neutrino species $Q^{\rm eff}_I, I = \{\nu_e, \bar\nu_e, \nu_\mu, \bar\nu_\mu, \nu_x\}$

-As stated, the standard NLS only accounts for the cooling of the matter by emission of neutrinos.
+As stated, the standard NLS only accounts for the cooling of the matter by emission of neutrinos, while absorption and advection of neutrinos are not considered.
 On the other hand, since neutrinos are leptons, the set of considered neutrinos-driven reactions consistently modify the lepton family number conservation laws as

 while the baryon number conservation law reads

 In face of the above equation, Eqs.~\eqref{eq:el-cons},~\eqref{eq:m-cons} become, respectively

 where $d/d\tau$ is the derivative with respect to the proper time of a fluid element.
 Hence $R^{\rm eff}_{I}$ is interpreted as the effective particle production rate of $I$ in the fluid rest-frame.
 Finally, applying the local charge neutrality condition Eq.~\eqref{eq:ch-neut}, the source term for $Y_p$ in Eq.~\eqref{eq:prot-adv} reads